pochette en cuir matelassé

 quilted leather pouch tutorial

-3. PREPARE THE PATTERN FOR QUILTING
+3. PREPARE THE LAYOUT FOR QUILTING

 quilted leather pouch tutorial

-4. LEATHER PADDING
+4. QUILTING THE LEATHER

-For information, for this project Jessica set the thread tension to 5.5 and lengthened the stitch length to 3.5.
+For your information, for this project Jessica set the thread tension to 5.5 and lengthened the stitch length to 3.5.

 quilted leather pouch tutorial